Xaxis/stock-miner/src/backend/sql/README.md

-price                   # The most current evaluation of the stock/security buy_price               # The intended price to buy a stock/security at sell_price              # The intended price to sell a stock/security at cost_basis              # The actual amount a stock/security was purchased at sale_basis              # The actual amount a stock/security was sold at limit_buy               # The amount do buy at with a limit order limit_sell              # The amount to sell at with a limit order loss_perc               # The maximum percent a stock/security price can lose before auto selling order_date              # A Unix timestamp representing the time an order was created
+price                   # The most current evaluation of the stock/security buy_price               # The intended price to buy a stock/security at sell_price              # The intended price to sell a stock/security at cost_basis              # The actual amount a stock/security to buy/was bought
+sale_basis              # The actual amount a stock/security to sell/was sold
+limit_buy               # The amount to buy at with a limit order limit_sell              # The amount to sell at with a limit order loss_perc               # The maximum percent a stock/security price can lose before auto selling order_date              # A Unix timestamp representing the time an order was created